Hunger (Marvel Comics): Powers and abilities

 Initially, Loxias Crown wore an armor similar to S.H.O.C. which gave him the ability to channel negative energy and fire energy blasts.

-As a pseudo-vampire, the Hunger does not possess all the powers of a true undead vampire, nor is he subject to all the traditional limitations and weaknesses thereof.
-He possesses a variety of superhuman powers, some of which are similar to true undead vampires within the Marvel Universe, such as superhuman strength, speed and durability, as well as heightened senses including night vision and echolocation.
-Due to his vampire-like condition, the Hunger is forced to ingest fresh blood from living humans on a regular basis to sustain his life and vitality.
+As a pseudo-vampire, Hunger does not possess all the powers or weaknesses of an undead vampire.
+He possesses a variety of superhuman powers, some of which are similar to undead vampires, such as superhuman strength, speed and durability, as well as heightened senses including night vision and echolocation.
+Due to his vampire-like condition, Hunger is forced to ingest fresh blood from living humans on a regular basis to sustain his life and vitality.
 He does not possess any of the mystical vulnerabilities that true undead vampires are subject to, such as garlic, holy water, crucifixes, or silver.
-He has a strong aversion to sunlight, thanks to his photo-sensitive skin which allows some protection from major sunburn, in contrast to true undead vampires that are disintegrated into dust by it, with the result that he can move in daylight, but his powers are diminished and he will stick to the shade if circumstances demand him to be active during the day.
+Hunger is not completely affected by sunlight, which diminishes his powers rather than killing him.

 Reception

-In 2022, CBR.com ranked the Hunger 9th in their "10 Most Important Marvel Vampires" list.
+In 2022, CBR.com ranked Hunger 9th in their "10 Most Important Marvel Vampires" list.

 In other media

-A composite character partly inspired by the Hunger along with Emil Nikos, Vic Slaughter, and Michael Morbius, named Milo appears in Morbius (2022), portrayed by Matt Smith as an adult and Joseph Esson as a child.
+A composite character partly inspired by Hunger along with Emil Nikos, Vic Slaughter, and Michael Morbius, named Milo appears in Morbius (2022), portrayed by Matt Smith as an adult and Joseph Esson as a child.
 Depicted as Michael Morbius's surrogate brother and best friend, having met under the care of Emil Nicholas as both are suffering from a rare blood disease which prevented their bodies from properly being able to create blood, and born "Lucien", Milo is renamed as-such by Morbius as a child, before being sent away to private school.
 As adults, Milo's family wealth is key to Morbius's research for a cure, but causes "pseudo-vampirism", with Morbius seeking to resist the resulting bloodlust while Milo embraces it.
-After Milo kills Nicholas and fatally injure Martine Bancroft, Morbius restrains Milo with an army of vampire bats and seemingly kills him with a vampire-antibody.
+After Milo kills Nicholas, Morbius restrains Milo with an army of vampire bats and seemingly kills him with a vampire-antibody.